Skip to content

 For agencies managing client content, this alone justifies the upgrade.
 I have spent 12 years watching WordPress evolve from a blogging tool into a full site editor.
 Real-time collaboration has been the missing piece for teams.
 Now it ships as core functionality.

 WordPress 7.0 replaces the legacy admin list tables with DataViews.
 It works like a modern app for managing posts, pages, users, and plugins.
-If you have ever felt that WP-Admin looks like it was designed in 2005, that changes on April 9.
+If you have ever felt that WP-Admin looks like it was designed in 2005, that changes when WordPress 7.0 ships.

 The bigger productivity win is the Command Palette, introduced in Beta 5.
 Press Cmd+K (Mac) or Ctrl+K (Windows) from anywhere in wp-admin.
 You get instant access to every tool, setting, and action.
 Search for a page, jump to settings, toggle a plugin.
 All from the keyboard.